 About the artist

 Anne Kathrin Greiner was born and raised in the South of Germany.
-After two years of language studies in Italy and Scotland, she enrolled on the photography and film programme at Napier University in Edinburgh, Scotland, from which she graduated with a 1st Class degree in 2002.
+In 2002, she graduated with a 1st Class Honours degree from the photography and film programme at Napier University in Edinburgh, Scotland.
 The following year, she moved to London to study on the fine art photography course at the Royal College of Art.
-Whilst there, she received an RCA scholarship for a three month artist residency in Kyoto, Japan.
-The following year, Anne Kathrin Greiner was selected for the Bloomberg New Contemporaries exhibition, travelling to venues such as the Barbican in London.
-Recent awards include Flash Forward 2007 from the Magenta Foundation for the Arts and two consecutive nominations (2006 and 2007) for the Raymond Weil International Photography Prize.
-Anne Kathrin Greiner’s work has been exhibited widely and forms part of both private and public collections in the UK, Germany, Switzerland, Japan and the United States.
-She currently works and lives in Berlin, Germany.
+Whilst there, she received a scholarship for a three month artist residency in Kyoto, Japan, as well as numerous prizes.
+In 2005, Greiner's work was selected for the Bloomberg New Contemporaries exhibition, travelling to venues in Manchester, Bristol and London.
+Recent awards include: Flash Forward 2007 (Magenta Foundation for the Arts), the Raymond Weil International Photography Prize (nominated in 2006, 2007, 2008), the Sotiri Prize for Young Photographers 2009, a 2010 Goldrausch artist scholarship, Prix PHPA 2011, ComPeung Grant 2012 and a Villa Kamogawa Scholarship for 2014.
+Greiner's work has been exhibited widely and forms part of public and private collections in Australia, Finland, France, Germany, Iceland, Japan, Russia, Switzerland, the UK and the United States.